kiking0501/MathDowsers-ARQMath/README.md

 ### About

-MathDowsers is a team of researchers from the University of  *Waterloo* who are interested in *dowsing* for answers to *math* questions.
+MathDowsers is a team of researchers from the University of  *Waterloo* who are interested in *dowsing for answers to math questions*.

 The team produces the best participant run of the Answer Retrieval task in the <a href="https://www.cs.rit.edu/~dprl/ARQMath/" target="_blank">ARQMath (**A**nswer **R**etrieval for **Q**uestions on **Math**) Lab</a> in both year 2020 and 2021; and also the best automatic run of the Formula Retrieval task in the Lab in year 2021.

+### Changes

+*2021-07-04*: Initialize the repository with basic configuration.